-15.4.2 6.4.2 Council will support The provision of support for heritage foundations and other non-profit organizations having an interest in, or a commitment to, the protection and restoration of the Town's heritage resources.
+15.4.2 Council will support heritage foundations and other non-profit organizations having an interest in, or a commitment to, the protection and restoration of the Town's heritage resources.

 heritage programs

 15.4.3 The participation in the programs of senior levels of government designed or intended for the protection and restoration of heritage resources.